THE NEUROLOGICAL INTEGRATION SYSTEM

 At BodyLink we aim to provide individualised, holistic health care that is suited to your needs.
-Treatments are non-invasive, stress and pain-free so are suitable for anyone from birth to older adults.
+Treatments are non-invasive, stress and pain-free so they are suitable for anyone from birth to older adults.
 The initial appointment takes 1 hour where a complete body assessment and treatment is carried out.
 Follow up sessions take between 30 – 45 minutes depending on the complexity of the complaint.

-Once the original complaint is resolved, routine check ups every 3 – 6 months are recommended to ensure the body continues to function as it should.
-We are constantly putting our bodies under stress, both environmentally and physically, so quarterly check ups will ensure that small issues today do not develop into larger issues in the future.
+Once the original complaint is resolved, routine check-ups every 3 – 6 months are recommended to ensure the body continues to function as it should.
+We are constantly putting our bodies under stress, both environmentally and physically, so quarterly check-ups will ensure that small issues today do not develop into larger issues in the future.

 So that the optimum function of the body’s systems can be restored, the brain must acknowledge the breakdown in the nerve pathways and reset the circuitry.
 We stimulate a defined area of the brain, called the post central gyrus, while also making contact with the part of the body that has just been found to have this communication / nerve pathway breakdown.